givemepower8/Phaser3Practices/docs/COC.md

 So in TH12, hog rider is slightly better than miner.

-If the opponent's Giga tesla is maxed which deals massive damages on 4 target, and inferno is set to multiple, which damages DpS 81 on 5 troops, without healing spell, it's hard to make the troops survive.
+If the opponent's Giga tesla is maxed which deals massive damages on 4 target, and inferno is set to multiple, which damages DpS 81 on 5 troops, without healing spell, it's hard to make the miner and hog rider survive.

-#### Level 7 pekka
+#### Level 7 Pekka

-Level 7 pekka HP 5700, attacking speed 1.8s, DpA 972, DpS 540
+Level 7 Pekka HP 5700, attacking speed 1.8s, DpA 972, DpS 540
-Level 8 pekka HP 6300, attacking speed 1.8s, DpA 1098, DpS 610
+Level 8 Pekka HP 6300, attacking speed 1.8s, DpA 1098, DpS 610

 Pekka smash is often a strong 2 star strategy.

+Pekka's strength is their high HP and DpS.
+They can break walls easily on their own and they can tank to the core.
+If the inferno is set to multiple, it takes inferno 70 seconds to destroy a pekka.
+But a single mode inferno takes 6 to 7 seconds to destroy the Pekka.

+One of the issue is that Pekka attacks nearest buildings even under attach from long range buildings, they may go zigzag in the base to attack trash buildings so take lots damages from x-bows.

 #### Level 2 electro dragon

+Don't use electro dragon on TH11 opponents with high air defence for 3 star.

 Electro dragon has 30 housing space, attack speed 3.5s, move speed: 12, range: 3 tiles